Working time fund: what is it for and how to record working time?

 Labour law

 Have you ever come across the term “working time pool”?
 If not, don’t look for anything complicated behind it.
-You can read what exactly is behind this phrase, how we record working time and what a timesheet looks like in our article.
+The working time pool determines how many hours you have to work and how your pay is calculated.
+You can read how we record working time and what a timesheet looks like in our article.

 zahradník má nerovnoměrnou pracovní dobu s využitím fondu pracovní doby